ndiego/genesis-featured-page-advanced/readme.txt

 = To Do =
 * Internationalization
-* Add more features as needed/requested
+* Add more features as needed or requested.

 **Disclaimer:** This plugin is essentially a forked version of the original *Genesis - Featured Page* widget.
 Props go to StudioPress for developing the widget, I just modified/enhanced it.

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. You have a couple options:
+	* *Go to Plugins->Add New and search for "Genesis - Featured Page Advanced".
+Once found, click "Install".
+	* *Download the folder from Wordpress.org and zip the folder.
+Then upload via Plugins->Add New->Upload.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

+**Please Note:** This plugin is only for Genesis Framework users.
+Genesis is a premium product by [StudioPress](http://www.studiopress.com).
+If you do not have Genesis 2.0+ or Wordpress 3.6+, the plugin will not activate.

 == Screenshots ==

 1. Admin and frontend view of the Genesis - Featured Page Advanced widget.
 Highlights normal usage and advanced usage.
+Click for [Larger Image](https://raw2.github.com/ndiego/genesis-featured-page-advanced/master/screenshot-1.png).

 == Changelog ==

 = 1.0.0 =

-Initial Release
+* Initial Release